Bringing home a new puppy is such an exciting time, so it's very easy to overlook essential preparations during all that excitement!

 If he's still asleep or has just woken, take him straight outside before he has the opportunity to have any minor 'accidents'.

-I hope these tips about bringing home a new puppy will help to make you feel more confident
+These tips about bringing home a new puppy will help to make you feel more confident

 and help you to get him safely through his first night